-If the power supply voltage is too low for the meter, the meter may exhibit one or more of the following behaviors:
+If the voltage between the $V_A$ and $V_B$ terminals is too low for the meter's power supply, the meter may exhibit one or more of the following behaviors:

 - Display a continuous red, yellow, red pattern on the meter element LEDs to indicate low supply voltage. - All LEDs go black if the voltage is too low for the meter to operate. - The LEDs may flash erratically as the meter sporadically loses power.